 Can I bring my partner?

 Cove Park is set up for single residents and is a place of work.
-Unless your partner is instrumental to your access needs, research or practice, we advise you to come alone.
+Unless your partner is instrumental to your access requirements, research or practice, we advise you to come alone.
 Partners are welcome to visit during the weekends (COVID-19 guidelines permitting), but please let us know in advance so that we can make arrangements.

 Can I bring my children?

 Cove Park is set up for single residents and is a place of work.
-Unless your child or children are instrumental to your access needs, research or practice, we advise you to come alone.
+Unless your child or children are instrumental to your access requirements, research or practice, we advise you to come alone.
 The site is not set up for children, however if you need to bring your child/children with you, we will put you in touch with local childminders and nurseries.
 Children are welcome to visit during the weekends (COVID-19 guidelines permitting), but please let us know in advance so that we can make arrangements.

 Can I bring my pet?